mysociety/jkan/_datasets/everypolitician-bahrain-council-of-representatives.md

 ---
 schema: default
-title: Bahrain: Council of Representatives
+title: Bahrain — Council of Representatives
 organization: EveryPolitician
 notes: >-
   Data on the people within the Council of Representatives legislature of Bahrain.